DEIM-Management-System/Manual/forPresenter_en.md

 	* **1st half: oral presentations in Webex**：15 minutes for each presentation * 4 - 6 presentations (totally 60 - 90 minutes)
 	* **2nd half：Q and A in oVice**: The remaining time of the session

+## When you are harassed
+* DEIM never tolerate any form of harassment of presenters / participants.
+* If you are harassed in the oVice booth or some other places in DEIM, please take the following actions.
+    1. Escape with all your might, such as closing oVice window.
+Even if a presenter interrupts her/his presentation or Q and A in the middle, it will not be any kind of disadvantage for the presenter.
+Don't forget running away has higher priority.
+    2. Report to deim2022-program-chair@googlegroups.com.
+* If you see any harassment to other audiences / presenters, please report to the above address.

 ## Procedures of an oral presentation
 1. **By 10 minutes before the starting time**, the meeting room for each session becomes ready to enter.
 2. Access to [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/) until 10 minutes before the starting time, click "発表会場" button  to enter the [Webex](https://mediafiles.webex.com/ja/downloads.html) meeting room for your presentation.